AndrewKehr/Exercise/README.md

 1. Build Docker image and push to ECR
 2. Apply Kubernetes manifests in `/tasky`
-3. Access via an exposed LoadBalancer
+3. Access via an exposed LoadBalancer endpoint

 ---